 There are many employee efficiency metrics worth tracking, but the most important ones fall into three categories: productivity metrics, quality metrics, and engagement metrics.

-Productivity metrics are data points that indicate whether or not you’re meeting your organization’s productivity baselines.
+are data points that indicate whether or not you’re meeting your organization’s productivity baselines.
 They’re helpful for tracking, managing, and supporting your employee’s performance.

 Within this category, take note of Utilization Levels.
 Utilization Levels measure workload balance and help you see which employees are overutilized and at risk of burnout or underutilized and able to take on more tasks.
 It’s not uncommon for employees to work long hours and sacrifice their work-life balance, but managers aren’t able to help if they don’t have insight into utilization.
 Tracking this employee efficiency metric empowers managers to intervene, rebalancing workloads and providing additional support to ensure employees aren’t overworked.

 In addition to Utilization Levels, other key productivity metrics include: